-- (MATHEMATICS) Size or magnitude.
+- (MATHEMATICS) In mathematics, amplitude means size or magnitude.

 The origin of the word is the same Indo-European ple root that